isabella232/journeys.en/help/using/functions/functionlength.md

 # length {#length}

-Returns the position (in the first argument) of the last occurrence of the second parameter.
-Returns -1 if there is no match.
+Returns the number of characters of the string expression in the parameter.

 ## Category